stacklok/codegate-docs/docs/toolhive/how-to/registry.md

 ## Contribute to the registry

-If you have an MCP server that you would like to add to the ToolHive registry, you can [open an issue](https://github.com/stacklok/toolhive/issues) or submit a pull request to the ToolHive GitHub repository.
+If you have an MCP server that you'd like to add to the ToolHive registry, you can [open an issue](https://github.com/stacklok/toolhive/issues) or submit a pull request to the ToolHive GitHub repository.
 The ToolHive team will review your submission and consider adding it to the registry.